magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-24379-->

-*  Magento now correctly applies the free shipping threshold to orders when table rates are enabled.
+*  {{ site.data.var.ee }} now correctly applies the free shipping threshold to orders when table rates are enabled.
 [GitHub-21832](https://github.com/magento/magento2/issues/21832)

 ### Catalog

 <!--- MC-41796-->

-*  Magento no longer throws an exception when performing a mass attribute update action on the product grid  when a product has a `datetime` attribute.
+*  {{ site.data.var.ee }} no longer throws an exception when performing a mass attribute update action on the product grid  when a product has a `datetime` attribute.

 <!--- MC-42571-->

+*  GraphQL queries now take into account visibility settings for child products when returning querying the child products of configurable product.

 <!--- MC-41853-->

+*  {{ site.data.var.ee }} no longer modifies related product prices when the configurable product attributes are changed.
+Previously, the Minimum Advertised Price (MAP) for a configurable product overwrote the price of related products on the store front.

 <!--- MC-41796-->

-*  Magento no longer throws an exception when performing a mass attribute update action on the product grid when a product has a `datetime` attribute.
+*  {{ site.data.var.ee }} no longer throws an exception when performing a mass attribute update action on the product grid when a product has a `datetime` attribute.

 <!--- MC-42214-->